dieu-nguyen24/8Week-SQL-Challenges/Case Study #1 - Danny's Diner/ReadMe.md

 | A           | curry        | 2021-01-07 | 2021-01-01 |
 | B           | sushi        | 2021-01-09 | 2021-01-04 |

+Just before becoming members, A purchased sushi and curry on the same day (1/1/2021), while B purchased sushi on 4/1/2021.

 ***
 ## Question 8
-### What is the total items and amount spent for each member before they became a member?
+### What are the total items and amount spent for each member before they became a member?
 #### Answer:
 ```sql
 SELECT s.customer_id, COUNT(me.product_name) AS total_items, SUM(me.price) AS amount_spent